Cricket Jam — Protein Food for Ants

 Specifications

-Scoop a small amount (pea-sized for a medium colony) onto a flat surface in the arena – a drinking plate works well.
-Workers find it within hours and carry it to the brood.
-Refresh every 1–2 days and remove any uneaten paste to prevent spoilage.
+Scoop a small amount, pea-sized for a medium colony, onto a flat surface in the outworld.
+A drinking plate or a scrap of foil works well and keeps the paste off the substrate.
+Workers usually find it within hours and carry it to the brood.
+Refresh every one to two days and remove any uneaten paste before it dries, so mould and mites never get a foothold.
+Offer it more often through heavy brood production, much less during a winter rest.

 FAQ

-For most species, mostly yes – it is a clean, convenient protein source.
-Some species still enjoy the odd live-prey hunt.
+For most species, mostly yes — it is a clean, convenient protein source that covers brood-rearing.
+A few species still enjoy the occasional live-prey hunt, so offer one now and then if you like.

 Does it smell?

 Only mildly when fresh.
-Once spread in the arena, replace it within 1–2 days to avoid mould.
+Once it is spread in the arena, replace it within a day or two to keep it from drying and to avoid any mould.

 How do I store it?